 Once completed, a locate would have a validity period of a minimum of 60 days.
-The Ontario One Call Member may specify a locate validity period that is longer.
-Despite these requirements, if the markings on the ground that were provided are no longer visible, the validity period would be deemed to have expired and would need to be redone.
+Locates may specify a locate validity period that is longer.
+Despite the validity period, if the markings on the ground that were provided are no longer visible, the validity period would be deemed to have expired and a new locate request would need to be submitted.